Charlemagne44/GolangAsciiArt/README.md

 - the html output needs the tt tags, otherwise it is not monospaced
 - the simpler the image, and the higher natural contrast between depth and color makes for a better result
 - The sample shown above has good depth clarity, but complex color variation and textures making it a difficult (but doable) sample
-- Since most text has a width of height ratio of 1:3, each pixel gets constructed using 3 pieces of text to retain
+- Since most text has a width of height ratio of 1:3, each pixel gets constructed using 3 pieces of text to retain ratio